COVID-19 FAQs: Medications and Treatments

 News, scientific understanding and guidelines about COVID-19 are continually evolving.
 As such, please note that some information on this page may have changed since its original publication date.

-Question: Should I stop or reduce my arthritis drug even though I don’t have any coronavirus symptoms or a confirmed infection?
+Question: Should I stop or reduce my arthritis drug if I have COVID-19?

-However, certain medications may need to be temporarily stopped if you have a confirmed infection, have been exposed to someone with a COVID-19 infection or are experiencing common COVID-19 symptoms such as fever, dry cough and shortness of breath.
-But experts warn patients not to stop or change medication dosage without calling their doctors.
-This is especially important with corticosteroids, which should never be stopped suddenly.
-The American College of Rheumatology has issued coronavirus medication guidelines for both adult and pediatric rheumatology patients.
+A: Certain medications may need to be temporarily stopped if you have a confirmed infection, have been exposed to someone with a COVID-19 infection or are experiencing common COVID-19 symptoms such as fever, dry cough and shortness of breath.

 If you have any symptoms of COVID-19 or have been exposed to the virus, contact your doctor immediately.
 Your doctor will help you decide the best course of action.

 Convalescent plasma.
-After recovering from illness, the blood produces antibodies that help fight the virus.
-These antibodies are found in plasma, a component of blood.
-Using convalescent plasma — or plasma from recovered patients — isn’t new.
-It’s been used for more than 100 years to treat a variety of illnesses and is widely believed to be safe.
-The FDA granted convalescent plasma EUA to hospitalized patients who have early-stage disease and to people who cannot make their antibodies.
+The FDA granted EUA to convalescent plasma, or antibodies found in blood, to certain hospitalized patients who have early-stage disease and to people who cannot make their own antibodies.
 However, studies about its effectiveness, especially among patients with severe COVID-19, are mixed.

 Ultimately, the decision to treat COVID-19 with any drug depends on the judgment of the physician and the health status of the patient.
 In general, doctors will proceed with caution if patients have poor liver or kidney function unless the potential benefits of using the drug outweigh the potential risks.